 - Reporting to funding and funding bodies

-In carrying out these activities the GMO and RF, along with Faculties and the Divisions, support:
+In carrying out these activities the RGC and RF, along with Faculties and the Divisions, support:

 - Provide timely, accurate and relevant information